-When it comes to stair lifts, people don’t tend to argue over the benefits.
+When it comes to stair lifts (a.k.a. “chair lifts”), people don’t tend to argue over the benefits.
 Having a tough time taking the stairs?
 Use a stair lift to glide up or down with ease.
 Want to avoid a fall or injury?
-Stair lifts can virtually eliminate any risk associated with your staircase.
+They can virtually eliminate any risk associated with your staircase.

 That’s not the problem.
 What people have a harder time swallowing is the cost.
 A typical stair lift can cost anywhere from $3,000 to $5,000.
 If you have a curved staircase, you can expect to pay $10,000, or even higher!

 For a lot of us, these prices are as steep as our staircase in the first place.
 We think, “Maybe I’ll settle for something cheaper online” or “I’ll just quit looking entirely.”

 But cheaper isn’t necessarily better.
 Sure, you might save some money short-term; but if the equipment or installation is faulty you’ll end up paying for more servicing needs in the future.
 And if you give up the hunt altogether, you’re not doing yourself any good either.

 But there’s good news!
 There are plenty of opportunities to find stair lift funding.
 The problem is knowing where to look.
 Here are a few helpful tips to find funding:

 This is the question that many people ask first.
 Unfortunately, Medicare does not cover the cost of stair lifts.
 Why?
 According to Accessible Home Cleveland, a stair lift isn’t considered to be “durable medical equipment” by Medicare.
 They consider it a “home modification” (which isn’t covered by their guidelines).
 Although many people tend to disagree with this classification, this is Medicare’s current standing on the issue.
 But don’t worry… There’s plenty of other funding opportunities ahead.

 Does the VA Provide Stair Lift Funding?